roastedpork/hololens-rosbridge/README.md

 The following is an example of how to use a RosSubscriber and RosPublisher.
 Unlike the C++/Python implementations, there are no callback functions to be implmented when subscribing to a topic, since you can simply get a new message from the subscriber at every Update call.

-First let your custom script inherit `RosComponent` and not `MonoBehaviour`, and instantiate all publishers/subscribers as member variables:
+First, instantiate all publishers/subscribers as member variables:
 ```csharp
 public class TestObject : RosComponent
 {